Northwest Austin Municipal Utility District No. 1 v. Holder: Background

-The appellant is a small utility district located northwest of Austin, Texas.
+The appellant, Northwest Austin Municipal Utility District No. 1, is a small utility district located northwest of Austin, Texas.
 The district is run by an elected board.

 The District never had any history or claims of racial discrimination in any of its elections.
 However, because the district is located in Texas, it was subject to the requirements of §5 of the Voting Rights Act of 1965 (the Act, which applies to states with a history of discrimination, especially in the South given Jim Crow-era laws) and extends to any "political subdivision" within the state.

 However, another section of the Act, §4(a), allows a political subdivision to seek "bailout" (i.e., release from the preclearance requirements) if certain conditions are met.
 The District thus filed suit in the United States District Court for the District of Columbia, seeking bailout under §4(a).
 The District argued in the alternative that, if §5 were interpreted to render it ineligible for bailout, §5 was unconstitutional.

 The District Court rejected both claims.
 It concluded that bailout under §4(a) is available only to counties, parishes, and subunits that register voters, not to an entity like the district that does not register its own voters.
 It also concluded that a 2006 amendment extending §5 for 25 years was constitutional.

 Arguments were held on April 29, 2009.
 Chief Justice Roberts and Justice Alito questioned why Congress did not extend §5 to all 50 states.